 Note that the adults of some species are unknown.

-The adults of C. 'spilleri', C.sp.
-NZ10 (not known), and C.sp.
+The adults of C. 'spilleri', and C.sp.
 NZ12 are assumed to be similar to those of C. novae-zelandiae since Don Forsyth included them all under that name.

 SV typeIn the adult descriptions reference is made to the types of superior volsella shape as recognized by Strenzke (1959).
 This is a helpful initial classification, but experience has shown that the types are not discrete, but are part of a continuum.
 The three categories as described by Strenzke are: